 - Provide daily brushing.
 This increases the circulation in your pet's skin and helps distribute natural oils across the entire scalp and coat.
 It also removes dead fur so it doesn't tangle up with the new coat coming in.
 When this happens your cat's skin suffocates under the mats.

-- If you must shampoo, only use shampoos that include moisturizers, and be sure to use a cream rinse to help lock in your cat's own natural oils.
+- Use quality shampoo.
+If you must shampoo, only use shampoos that include moisturizers, and be sure to use a cream rinse to help lock in your cat's own natural oils.

 Taking your cat for a bi-annual check-up allows your vet to spot illnesses and infestations before they have a chance to wreak havoc on your feline's health.
 Think of it the same way you regard regular maintenance for your car.
 When you check the parts for wear and tear, the engine continues to run smoothly.
 The same can be said for your cat's body.
 However, the American Society for the Prevention of Cruelty to Animals also recommends that you consult a veterinarian at the first sign of any abnormality in your cat's skin.
 Early diagnosis is frequently attributed to a faster recovery, should your cat be harboring a more serious underlying disorder.